vivshaw/zettel/pages/histogram.md

+---
-tags:: data, dataviz
+tags: data, dataviz
-alias:: bar chart
+alias: bar chart
+---

 - helps to view the dispersion, central tendency, and shape of some data
 - can be grouped (values bucketed into class intervals) or ungrouped (one bar per unique value)